rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

     urdf.scene.graph.update(frame_to="camera_link", matrix=orig.dot(scale))
     scaled = urdf.scene.scaled(1.0)

-    log_scene(scene=scaled,
+    rerun_urdf.log_scene(scene=scaled,
                          node=urdf.base_link,
                          path="map/robot/urdf",
                          timeless=True)
 ```

 Back in `rerun_urdf.log_scene` all the code is doing is recursively walking through
-the trimesh scene graph and for each node.
-It extracts the transform to the parent,
+the trimesh scene graph.
+For each node, it extracts the transform to the parent,
-which it logs via `rr.log_rigid3`, and then uses `rr.log_mesh` to send the vertices,
+which it logs via `rr.log_rigid3` before then using `rr.log_mesh` to send the vertices,
-indices, and normals from the trimesh geometry:
+indices, and normals from the trimesh geometry.
+This code is almost entirely
+URDF-independent and is a good candidate for a future Python API ([#1536](https://github.com/rerun-io/rerun/issues/1536).)
 ```
 node_data = scene.graph.get(frame_to=node, frame_from=parent)